Hiking in Taipei: Yinhe Cave Temple (Maokong)

-Yinhe Cave Temple (銀河洞, Yinhedong) is a wonderful little spot nestled in the mountains just south of Taipei, near the popular Maokong area; this area is famous for its tea plantations, temples, and hiking trails, and can be accessed using the Maokong Gondola from near Taipei Zoo Station (the southern terminus of MRT Line 1).
+Yinhe Cave Temple (銀河洞, Yinhedong) is a wonderful little spot nestled in the mountains just south of Taipei, near the popular Maokong area; this area is famous for its tea plantations, temples, and hiking trails, and can be accessed using the Maokong Gondola from near Taipei Zoo Station (the southern terminus of the brown subway line).
 It sees plenty of day-trippers and the teahouse-lined streets in the immediate vicinity of the gondola station can be quite busy, but it quickly gets much quieter away from the gondola.

 銀 means silver and 河 means river or stream, and taken together they can mean ‘Milky Way’, so we have ‘Silver Stream Cave’ or ‘Milky Way Cave’; either way, the name appears to reference the way the waterfall strikes a slab of rock halfway down the cliff, just in front of the cave, resulting in a fine mist.
 Built into the recess of this cave is the small temple, humble in construction yet wonderfully atmospheric; a most rewarding goal for your hike.

-You can make a short, steep hike up to Yinhe Cave Temple from Yinhe Road on the Xindian side (accessed by bus or taxi (or bike!) from Xindian Station, as per here), or you can hike down to it in half an hour from the gondola’s Maokong Station on well-maintained and clearly signposted trails; the hike described on this page is for those looking to do it from the Maokong side, but eschewing the gondola and hiking up from the base of the mountain near Taipei Zoo Station, over the ridge, and down to the cave.
+You can make a short, steep hike up to Yinhe Cave Temple from Yinhe Road on the Xindian side (accessed by bus or taxi from Xindian Station, see below), or you can hike down to it in half an hour from the gondola’s Maokong Station on well-maintained and clearly signposted trails; the main hike described on this page is for those looking to do it from the Maokong side, but eschewing the gondola and hiking up from the base of the mountain near Taipei Zoo Station and National Chengchi University, over the ridge and down to the cave, then back up the ridge to the upper gondola station, across the valley to Zhinan Temple, and then descending back to the university from there.
+The whole thing is a fairly long hike, but you can make it shorter by ending it at the upper gondola station and riding the gondola back down, and/or by taking the bus from Xindian Station to approach Yinhe Cave Temple from the south (both options described below).

 The first 40 minutes of the walk from the station to the actual hiking trail are along city streets and through a university campus; you may well prefer to jump in a taxi straight to the trailhead, so on the map I’ve done the first bit in green, with the hiking trail proper in red.
 Being a university area, it’s fairly lively and has a plethora of food & drink options should you want to grab a bite or stock up on snacks, so there is an advantage to walking through it!
 You could of course also take a cab to the university, then walk up from there.